serlinec/serlinec/README.md

 <br>
     🏫  I'm a senior Psychology student at The University of Texas at Austin.

-   ✨ My research interests encompass these fields: Cognitive Neuroscience; Developmental Psychology.
+   ✨ My research interests encompass the fields of Cognitive Neuroscience & Developmental Psychology.

    💼 LinkedIn: https://www.linkedin.com/in/serline/